sg16-unicode/sg16-meetings/README.md

     - Peter asked if the `XID_Start`/`XID_Continue` properties are stable.
     - Zach responded that he understood them to be stable.
-    - Steve responded that they are derived properties and are not guaranteed to be stable, but probably will be in practice.
+    - Steve responded that they are derived properties and are not guaranteed to be stable, but probably will be in practice.  \[Editor's note: in later email discussion, Steve offered a correction to this statement: `XID_Start` and `XID_Continue` are guaranteed stable, just not immutable.
+Immutability is the property that things that are not identifiers remain not identifiers. \]
     - Zach mentioned that he wasn't previously aware that UAX31 had options, but it seems our goal now needs to be to identify the options, select them, and then make sure proposed wording reflects our intent.